Desolation Sound Marine Provincial Park

 Desolation Sound Marine Provincial Park is a provincial park in British Columbia, Canada located along Desolation Sound.
 The park is distinguished by its many picturesque sheltered coves and anchorages, frequented by yachts and pleasure craft.
 The scenery consists of waterfalls, rugged glaciated peaks, and steep forested slopes that fall into the ocean.

 The park's many inlets, islets, coves, and bays attract many pleasure crafts each summer, when it is not uncommon for a hundred boats to share a small anchorage.
 The sound is home to a wide variety of wildlife and remains relatively free from development, although some areas, such as Theodosia Inlet, show signs of clear-cut logging.

 The area has a long history of use by First Nations and it supports tremendous ecological diversity.
 From the time when Captain George Vancouver first visited the area to modern times, Indigenous people have been pressured off their land and have lost access to most of their hunting and gathering spots due to environmental protection, tourists, and pollution.
 Health authorities that are operated by First Nations groups are currently investigating the effects of environmental pollution in the area.

 Land use in the marine area is now strictly controlled by the British Columbia provincial government, and any operations in this marine area that do not conform to the laws are eradicated.

 Location and size

 The park is located approximately 32 km north of Powell River and 145 km north of Vancouver.
 Lund is the closest community.
 This provincial marine park, approximately 84 km^{2} in size, is only accessible by boat.

-Desolation Sound Marine Provincial Park was created by the Government of British Columbia in May 18, 1973, under the advocacy of MLA Don Lockstead and the New Democratic Party government, out of an area comprising 8449 ha and over 60 km of shoreline.
+Desolation Sound Marine Provincial Park was created by the Government of British Columbia on May 18, 1973, under the advocacy of MLA Don Lockstead and the New Democratic Party government, out of an area comprising 8449 ha and over 60 km of shoreline.
 The park is located at the confluence of Malaspina Inlet and Homfray Channel.